Pignuuu/Pignuuu.com/README.md

 # Pignuuu

-This website mainly used as a landing page.
+This website was mainly used as a landing page.

 ---